stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 - ``npm run lint``, will check frontend files against all linters
 - ``npm run fix``, will try to fix all the detected linting errors

-Ceph Dashboard and Bootstrap
+Stone Dashboard and Bootstrap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently we are using Bootstrap on the Ceph Dashboard as a CSS framework.
+Currently we are using Bootstrap on the Stone Dashboard as a CSS framework.
 This means that most of our SCSS and HTML
 code can make use of all the utilities and other advantages Bootstrap is offering.
 In the past we often have used our
 own custom styles and this lead to more and more variables with a single use and double defined variables which
 sometimes are forgotten to be removed or it led to styling be inconsistent because people forgot to change a color or to
 adjust a custom SCSS class.

-To get the current version of Bootstrap used inside Ceph please refer to the ``package.json`` and search for:
+To get the current version of Bootstrap used inside Stone please refer to the ``package.json`` and search for:

 - ``bootstrap``: For the Bootstrap version used.
 - ``@ng-bootstrap``: For the version of the Angular bindings which we are using.